HEIGVD-S3-DAI/fastpaws/README.md

 ### Purpose

-The purpose of this project is to create a simple and efficient client-server for a typing game using the UDP protocol.
+The purpose of this project is to create a simple and efficient client-server for a typing race using the UDP protocol.

 ![Game Screenshot](docs/game.png)